+So how do you know if you’re in love or infatuated?
 It’s tricky because what can feel like love is actually just hopeful thinking.
 Your thoughts create your feelings, and let’s face it; it’s really hard to find great chemistry.
 So when you passionately connect with someone it’s very exciting, and as women you have warm and fuzzy hormones being released that perpetuate loving feelings.
 However, you don’t really know each other yet.
 At this stage you have physical and sexual intimacy, which is how falling in love begins, but without emotional intimacy it’s just infatuation.

 Emotional intimacy naturally grows during the first two months of a new relationship by talking and spending time together, by becoming part of each other’s lives.
 During this blissful time any issues you have are subconsciously suppressed.
 Some people call that putting on your best behavior, but you simply don’t know what you don’t know.
 You may be falling in love; or you may never get past the infatuation stage.

 The unfortunate reality is that most relationships only last three to six months.
 That’s when the hard part begins; it’s the make it or breakup phase.
 It’s the time that your subconscious issues start to make their way to the surface.
 They either clash and tear you apart or deepen emotional intimacy and bond you together.